GuidoKiener/linux-usbtmc/README.md

 The working group "VISA for Linux" (IVI Foundation, www.ivifoundation.org) wants to extend the Linux USBTMC driver (linux/drivers/usb/class/usbtmc.c) with the following new ioctl functions:

+### New for IVI: ioctl USBTMC_IOCTL_MSG_IN_ATTR
+The ioctl function returns the specific *bmTransferAttributes* value of the last DEV_DEP_MSG_IN Bulk-IN header.
+This header is received by the read() function.
+The meaning of the (u8) bitmap *bmTransferAttributes* is:
+Bit 0 = EOM flag is set when the last of a USBTMC message is received.
+Bit 1 = Is set when the last byte is a termchar (e.g. '\n').
+Note that this bit is always zero when the device does not support termchar feature or when termchar detection is not enabled (see ioctl USBTMC_IOCTL_CONFIG_TERMCHAR).

 ### New for IVI: ioctl USBTMC_IOCTL_WRITE